felgueres/birdseyeview/README.md

 # Vision

-I'm learning what's possible with in the world of computer vision today.
+This project is a backend repo where I'm learning what's possible in the world of computer vision today.
+The idea is to have primitives to experiment with evals and product ideas.

-I'm using a Logicam c920s Pro 1080 and a Sony A5000 as devices for testing.
+I'm currently using a Logicam c920s Pro 1080 and a Sony A5000 and M3 16GB for local inference.

-These are the different tasks and their status so far.
+Some cool end golas could be to build:
+- Eagle view with multi cameras
+- 3d objection projections
+- A video editor that lets you mask objects with temporal consistency
+- Video search on events

 | Tasks | Description | Implemented |
 |------|-------------|-------------|